microsoft/migrate-java-ee-app-to-azure-training/03-setting-up-aks/README.md

 ## What you accomplished

-1. You have created a resource group to host your resources.
-1. You have created an AKS cluster to host your containers.
-1. You have created a Kubeconfig file for use by kubectl.
+1. You have created a Kubeconfig file for use by `kubectl`.
 1. You have verified you can see the nodes of your AKS cluster.

 ## More information